CAU-Capstone-PPL/CafePlugGuardian-ML_Server_Flask/README.md

 ### Requirements to run or modifiy server
 * Python version more than 3.10.6
 * Flask 3.0.0
-* Ide which you can edit python code.
+* Framwork which you can edit python code.
 * Torch version 2.1.1
 * Open your port 5000 or change port num which you will use